micmejia/bible-dump/AMPC/Genesis/Gen 23.md

-And Sarah died in Kiriath-arba, [^a]that is, Hebron, in the land of Canaan.
+And Sarah died in Kiriath-arba, that is, Hebron, in the land of Canaan.
 And Abraham went to mourn for Sarah and to weep for her.